David C. Wilson

 - Can discuss public opinion polling, survey research methodology (the science behind surveys), as well as American politics and government.

-- Coordinator for Public Opinion Initiatives at the UD Center for Political Communications.
+- Coordinator for public opinion initiatives at UD's Center for Political Communications.

 Associate Professor, Black American Studies